 Vishnu Ramdeen...
 It is rumoured, (I can't substantiate it), that the land on which the community center was built was donated by an old Indian couple who lived in a carat house next door to the Jagessars in Allen Street.
-I remember the day when the Governor came to open the center.
+I remember the day the center opened.

 Milton Zaiffdeen...
 I remember when the Governor General came for the opening of the Gasparillo Community Center.
 I was then a cub with 1st Gasparillo.
-Also attending were some VIPs from Pointe-a -Pierre so my dad was there taking photos.
-I may still have some of these photos in my archives.
+Also attending were some VIPs from Pointe-a-Pierre so my dad was there taking photos.